murchie85/stockMarketsWithPython/README.md

 One core issue a data scientist, engineer or statistician will have is that pandas whilst a great tool wont allow us to process high volume data in a sharded/distributed manner.
 So we want to get Spark to do the job.

-I am not sure how spark reads from JSON, so i could simply save to CSV and work backwards.
+I am not sure how spark reads from JSON, so i could simply save to CSV or jsonfile and work backwards.
 But from this point onwards will be some of my experimentation; follow at your own risk.

 ```python